AlesPozar/Auto_Post_To_Twitter/README.md

+<h1>NOTE: I haven't tried this code in a while so I hope it still works.
+I think, I last tried it when Twitter became X, which is a while ago now, so some things with their API probably changed.</h1>

 Code that automates posting new text tweets randomly from a .txt file to your Twitter / X profile

 # INTRODUCTION